sigwaveLabs/fresh_tomatoes/README.md

 1. Install [python](https://www.python.org/downloads/) if you don't already have it.

-2. Download or clone this repo.
+2. Download or clone this repo into a folder on your computer.

 3. Navigate to your clone and type> python entertainment_center.py